RetroReversing/retroReversing/pages/n64/N64-Rom-Memory-Hacking.md

 ---
 # Memory Hacking
 One excellent way to get started modifying your favourite game is to use memory hacking techniques.
 By learning what memory locations are used for specific functions you can perform all sorts of crazy cheats and start to get an understanding of how the game works internally.

-# Introduction to Memory Hacking with Paper Mario

-The Youtube user known as **Soul Umbreon** has put together an excellent video tutorial for finding the memory locations of common statistics such as HP, items etc. The example is for the game Paper Mario but this technique should work for most if not all Nintendo 64 games.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/AxRmQ3bbe1Q" title="Hacking Nintendo 64 ROMs - Memory Hacking Software MHS" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## How it works
 <section class="postSection">